ndbroadbent/sublime-text-2-local-sdoc/README.md

-# Sublime Text 2 plugin: Goto Documentation
+# Goto Documentation with Sdoc

-A command to jump to documentation for the current word.
+A Sublime Text 2 plugin that provides a command to jump to documentation for the current word, extended to support sdoc generated on your local machine.

+Includes a script to generate sdoc for all your projects, a scheduled task to keep documentation up-to-date, and a sinatra server to serve the documentation.

+For an even better experience, install my custom sdoc

 ## Supports